How To Roast A Turkey In The Oven?

 ❤️About This Recipe

-Of course, roast turkey dinner is often a seasonal meal as there are many turkeys ready in the autumn.
-And, also many lovely chestnuts to be bought in the markets all over France and elsewhere around the world.
+Turkey stuffed with chestnuts or Dinde Farcie Aux Marrons in French is a seasonal meal as there are many turkeys ready in the autumn.
+And also many delicious chestnuts to be bought in the markets all over France and elsewhere around the world, just in time for Christmas celebrations!

-These days most people will buy a turkey from the supermarket either fresh or frozen which are available all year.
-Some people will buy a fresh one just before Christmas which may need plucking and cleaning or your butcher may do this for you.
+These days most people will buy a turkey from the supermarket either fresh or frozen which is available all year.
+Some people will buy a fresh one just before Christmas which may need plucking and cleaning by a butcher if they are not prepared to do it themselves.
+I am happy to go to the grocery store to purchase a frozen one or the local farmers market for a fresh one ready to pop in the oven.

 📸Ingredient Shot